evenwebb/cornwall-waste-collection-calendar-generator/README.md

 - `POSTCODE` – Postcode of the property (used when `UPRN` is not set).
 - `HOUSE_NUMBER_OR_NAME` – House number or name (used with `POSTCODE`).

+Optional variables allow disabling generation of specific collection types.
+If unset, all events are created.

+- `INCLUDE_FOOD` – set to `false` to skip Food Waste Collection events.
+- `INCLUDE_RECYCLING` – set to `false` to skip Recycling Collection events.
+- `INCLUDE_RUBBISH` – set to `false` to skip Rubbish Recycling events.
+- `INCLUDE_GARDEN` – set to `false` to skip Garden Waste Collection events.

 A sample environment file is provided as `.env.example`.
+When using the included GitHub Actions workflow, add these variables (including any optional `INCLUDE_*` values) as repository secrets.

 ## Usage